TheDevPath/scrypto-examples-ep2/README.md

-## Learn Scrypto Episode 2 - A Peek Under the Hood
+# Learn Scrypto Episode 2 :microscope: A Peek Under the Hood :dna:

 Picking up where we left off in episode 1 let's dig a little deeper and take a look under the hood for a minute to better understand what was created for us in our generated blueprint!

 Learn how to find more options and capabilities that we get from the scrypto libraries and radix engine, thus empowering us to compose new blueprints.

-### What you will Learn
+## :brain: What you will Learn

 1. How to find and work with built in scrypto features
-2. How to clone example blueprints and how to utilize them
+2. How to utilize example blueprints
 3. How to begin composing your own blueprints

 > Bonus - The process behind understanding what a piece of code is doing and how to figure it out, potentially without even knowing a particular language or library or framework or api... you see where this is leading.
-We are expected to know so much as developers the way to really thrive is to learn how to quickly find the answers without driving yourself crazy. **Key takeaway the process is the important part of this lesson.**
+We are expected to know so much as developers the way to really thrive is to learn how to quickly find answers without driving yourself crazy. **Key takeaway: the process is the important part of this lesson.**

-> ## Step 1.
+### Step 1.
 Clone the scrypto-examples repository

 In the location of your choice run